32nd ANNUAL STUDENT RESEARCH FORUM POSTER PRESENTATIONS - CALL FOR ABSTRACTS

 Session 2: 2:15 pm – 3:30 pm

 Please complete the Student Research Forum Faculty Judge Registration Form to sign up as a faculty judge.
-Once you receive your survey confirmation, you will automatically be registered to judge and be matched with student posters for the session you indicated on you registration form.
-Please note the change in location from the originally scheduled event.
-The new location is the 1st floor of the AMC Health Sciences Library.
+Once you receive your webform confirmation, you will automatically be registered to judge and be matched with student posters for the session you indicated on you registration form.
+For questions or concerns, please contact Dr. Allan Prochazka or Caitlin Zoghby at email@example.com.